Come Fly To Barbados!

 There are many flight options when traveling to Barbados from the United States.

 American Airlines (AA) (www.aa.com) operates the most significant number of direct international flights coming into Barbados.
-The airline offers daily non-stop flights to Barbados from New York JFK Airport, Miami International Airport, and now has an uninterrupted service from Dallas Fort Worth to Barbados three times a week (Monday/Thursday/Saturday).
+The airline offers daily non-stop flights to Barbados from New York JFK Airport, Miami International Airport, and now have an uninterrupted service from Dallas Fort Worth to Barbados three times a week (Monday/Thursday/Saturday).

 JetBlue (www.jetblue.com/vacations/barbados-vacations/ – Barbados vacation packages) is a US-based low-cost airline which is continually increasing its services to Barbados.
 Jet Blue now offers direct weekly flights from Boston to Barbados, complementing its other daily non-stop flight from New York’s JFK Airport.